 “She would have been knocked unconscious.
 Then her killer poured something over the body and set fire to it to kill her.
 It’s a horrific murder and we are concerned because we are not getting the help from the public which we need.”

 Those are the words of Detective Superintendent David Speake, the police officer who led one of the biggest ever murder hunts in the history of the West Midlands Police.
-It began almost 32 years ago, and involved the brutal and bizarre slaying of a well-respected Birmingham general practitioner, 53-year-old Polish born Dr Danuta Kaczmarska.
+It began decades ago, and involved the brutal and bizarre slaying of a well-respected Birmingham general practitioner, 53-year-old Polish born Dr Danuta Kaczmarska.
 It is a savage crime that remains unsolved to this very day despite a massive enquiry at the time and subsequent re-appeals over the years.

 Coniston Close in the Hall Green area of Birmingham has been a middle-class area for many years, filled with spacious houses, several of them being three storeys.
 It is a quiet residential street, and in 1986, Dr Danuta Kaczmarska owned one of these.
 Danuta was unmarried and lived alone, and was a general practitioner running a thriving surgery in the Kings Heath area of Birmingham with over 4,000 patients on its books.
 Polish born, Danuta had begun practising medicine in Birmingham in 1971 and by 1985 had built up such a large surgery through her professionalism, caring nature, and impeccable medical record.
 Danuta, or “Dr K” as she was known to patients and surgery staff, was popular, well-liked and respected.